parth1993/tsai-eva6/Assignments/3/README.md

     - One for predicting the number present in Image Input
     - Second to perfrom and predict the addition
 - ### Model 1 - MNIST Model
-  - Use convolutional layers, relu activation function and max-pooling to build the model
+  - Used convolutional layers, relu activation function and max-pooling to build the model.
   - Optimizer - Stochastic Gradient Descent (SGD randomly picks one data point from the whole data set to compute derivatives at each iteration to reduce the computations)
   - Loss Function - Negative log likelihood (It is used to minimize loss such that greater the confidence of correct class, lower the loss and lower the confidence of correct class, greater the loss)